RockLikeAmadeus/swe-toolbox/front-end-reference/React/testing/matchers.md

 1. Create new directory `matchers` under the `test` directory.
 2. Create a new file for the matcher (i.e. `toContainText.js`) and leave it empty
 3. Create a new test file for the matcher, i.e. `toContainText.test.js`
+4. Create a file (if it doesn't yet exist) to plug the test into jest, called something like `domMatchers.js`

 ## Writing the test

-As usual, write these tests one at a time, writing the code to make each pass only after you've seen it fail.
+As usual, write these tests one at a time, writing the code to make each pass only after you've seen it fail (the following tests could use some refactoring to remove duplication).

 ```js
 import { toContainText } from "./toContainText";